abs-tudelft/vhdmmio/doc/md/axi.md

 ## `interrupt-internal`

-Configures driving an internal signal high when the `vhdmmio`-specific interrupt signal associated with the outgoing AXI4L stream is asserted.
+This key configures driving an internal signal high when the `vhdmmio`-specific interrupt signal associated with the outgoing AXI4L stream is asserted.
 This internal signal can then be tied to an internal interrupt to propagate the flag.